-We, throughout our audits, have sometimes found audit reports on inventory that had a numerous amount of exceptions and some that don't.
-But what's always important in the inventory or other areas is that we look at the process.
-And we know through our other audits that there are some process improvement opportunities that are out there.
-And so we're going to look and we're in the process of looking at those, because in some ways, maybe -- I mean, obviously, there's a good amount of effort that comes out of that, but we want to make sure that the process works as opposed to the individual audits.
-So that group has been meeting.
-It's improvement project.
+1 focused now mostly on the payroll process improvement project.
 And over summer the inventory process improvement will continue on that work.
 I just wanted to mention that simply because I would like, obviously, everybody on the committee to know that it's important to look at everything holistically and across the processes.
-In this case I want to congratulate the people that did good, but also recognize that we know historically from these audits that there are some pockets of areas where we need improvement.
-I just wanted to make that clear for the committee.
+In this case I want to congratulate the people that did good, but also recognize that we know 1.0 historically from these audits that there are 11 some pockets of areas where we need improvement.
+12 I just wanted to make that clear for the committee.

 MR. MAYERSOHN: Are there any comments?
 MS. STRAUSS: Yeah, I do, through the Chair.
 Sorry.
 Go ahead.

 MS. DAHL: Thank you.
-I just want to say,

-Mr. Jabouin, over the years with audits for

-inventory they have improved dramatically.
-And I

-credit Dr. Wanza with the system that she has set

-up with the schools for that.
+I just want to say, Mr. Jabouin, over the years with audits for inventory they have improved dramatically.
+And I credit Dr. Wanza with the system that she has set up with the schools for that.

-It's very frustrating -- it's very nerve-wracking to have the audit committee come in for inventory, because it's very hard, you know, I had a school of 1,600 students and all the computers and everything else that go with it, to make sure where everything is.
-So, again, I want to acknowledge Dr. Wanza with her ability to get the schools in line with that.
-Thank you.
+It's very frustrating -- it's very nerve-wracking to have the audit committee come in for inventory, because it's very hard, you know, I had a school of 1,600 students and all move it to 5,000, but we're analyzing what are the high value items?
+What are the things that can walk away?
+And those become -- I can't recall the term, is it a list of valuables, Ms. Arcese?